 - get_output_schema(config=None)[source]

-Get a pydantic model that can be used to validate output to the Runnable.
+Get a Pydantic model that can be used to validate output to the Runnable.

-Runnables that leverage the configurable_fields and configurable_alternatives methods will have a dynamic output schema that depends on which configuration the Runnable is invoked with.
+Runnable objects that leverage the configurable_fields and configurable_alternatives methods will have a dynamic output schema that depends on which configuration the Runnable is invoked with.

 This method allows to get an output schema for a specific configuration.